cantikapf/IR-study-companion/_chapters/012-modern-world-history/120-domino-cold-war.md

 The Truman Doctrine thus signaled a stark departure from America's prior isolationist policies.
 Whereas the U.S. had formerly avoided major involvement in European affairs, the Truman Doctrine committed the United States to actively supporting anti-communist regimes worldwide.
 It reflected an effort by the U.S. to assume a larger role in global politics and use its influence to check the spread of Soviet power.

 The Truman Doctrine remained in effect long after the initial aid to Greece and Turkey.
-It provided the foundation for American intervention and nation-building efforts throughout the Cold War era, from the Korean War to the Vietnam War.
+It provided the foundation for American intervention and nation-building efforts throughout the Cold War era, from the Korean War to the **Vietnam War**.
 The policy of communist containment dominated U.S. foreign policy for over four decades after Truman's declaration.

 ## Korean War